European-XFEL/Karabo/doc/concepts/mpod_devices.rst

 MPOD devices are multi-channel power supplies which follow the crate-supply-channel hierarchy just introduced.
-Communication to the MPOD crate is established via SNMP, decribed in more detail in Section :ref:`snmp`.
+Communication to the MPOD crate is established via SNMP, described in more detail in Section :ref:`snmp`.
 The crate device is implemented as a *bound* API device, which queries the crate for a list of supplies and channels present on it.
 Using schema injection it then generates a flat hierarchy of these channels in the karabo software device.